mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/manpages/compile parameter.md

 ### FLAGS
 **--amount INT**
-the tezos amount the Michelson interpreter will use for the transaction.
+the mavryk amount the Michelson interpreter will use for the transaction.

 **--balance INT**
 the balance the Michelson interpreter will use for the contract balance.